ETCHING-team/ETCHING/README.md

 ```

 ### Pan-Genome k-mer set

-After installation of ETCHING, you may need pan-genome k-mer set (PGK) especially when you have no matched normal of tumor samples.
+After installation of ETCHING, you need pan-genome k-mer set (PGK) especially when you have no matched normal of tumor samples.
 ```
 cd /path/to/etching
 wget http://big.hanyang.ac.kr/ETCHING/PGK.tar.gz